Best For

 Edge Support Test

-I found edge support to be good for both sitting and lying.
-While sitting, I measured a maximum compression of 5.0”.
+I found edge support for the Titan Plus Luxe to be good, but not great for sitting.
+While sitting at the absolute edge, I measured a maximum compression of 5.0”.

 Max.
 Sinkage